solarsnake/coveralls-demo-ruby/README.md

 This project is configured to send test coverage results to [Coveralls](https://coveralls.io/) through [Travis CI](https://travis-ci.org/).<sup>*</sup>

-This guide will walk you through that configuration process.

 <details>
    <summary>* <em>How do we know?</em></summary>